 This is a stressful time for many.
 Remember to be kind.
-While we need to maintain physical distance, it is important to stay connected.
 Check in on the elderly or vulnerable by phone or video call.
 Connect them with specialist help (health or welfare for example) if it is needed.
 Make a difference by dropping off supplies to those who are home sick and ‘virtually’ check in with whānau, friends and neighbours.

 Protect yourself and others

 - Wash your hands with soap and water often (for at least 20 seconds).
 Then dry.

 - Cough or sneeze into your elbow or by covering your mouth and nose with tissues.

 - Clean and disinfect frequently touched surfaces and objects, such as doorknobs.
 Put used tissues in the bin or a bag immediately.

 - Don’t touch your eyes, nose or mouth if your hands are not clean.

 - Put used tissues in the bin or a bag immediately.

 - Stay home if you feel unwell.